freegeek-pdx/mkuser/README.md

 > **PASSWORDS IN PACKAGE NOTES:**<br/>
 > When outputting a user creation package (with the `--package` option), the specified password (along with the existing Secure Token admin password, if specified) will be securely obfuscated within the package in such a way that the passwords can only be deobfuscated by the specific and unique script generated during package creation and only when run during the package installation process.<br/>
 > For more information about how passwords are securely obfuscated within the package, read the comments within the code of this script starting at: *OBFUSCATE PASSWORDS INTO RUN-ONLY APPLESCRIPT*<br/>
-> Also, when the passwords are deobfuscated during package installation, they will NOT be visible in the process list because they will be passed via "stdin" using `--stdin-password` (and `--fd3-secure-token-admin-password`) regardless of how the passwords were specified when creating the package.
+> Also, when the passwords are deobfuscated during the package installation, they will NOT be visible in the process list since they will only exist as variables within the script and be passed to an internal `mkuser` function.

 <br/>

 #### `--stdin-password, --stdin-pass, --sp` < *no parameter* (stdin) >

 > Include this option with no parameter to pass the password via "stdin" using a pipe (`|`) or here-string (`<<<`), etc.<br/>
+> **Although, it is recommended to use a pipe instead of a here-string** because a pipe is more secure since a here-string creates a temporary file which contains the specified password while a pipe does not.<br/>
 > Passing the password via "stdin" instead of directly with the `--password` option hides the password from the process list.<br/>
 > The help information for the `--password` option above also applies to passwords passed via "stdin".<br/>
 > **NOTICE:** Specifying `--stdin-password` also ENABLES `--do-not-confirm` since accepting "stdin" disrupts the ability to use other command line inputs.